NLESC-JCER/run-cpp-on-web/js-webapp/README.md

   --bind newtonraphson.cpp bindings.cpp
 ```

-This will generate a JavaScript file ``newtonraphson.js``.
-Using this JavaScript library, we can find the root of the
+This will generate a WebAssembly module ``newtonraphson.wasm``, along with a JavaScript file ``newtonraphson.js``.
+Using
-mathematical function, and subsequently display its value with the following HTML:
+this JavaScript library, we can find the root of the mathematical function, and subsequently display its value with the
+following HTML:

 ```html
 <!doctype html>